NOAA-OWP/inundation-mapping/CONTRIBUTING.md

     ```
     git checkout -b <dev-your-bugfix-or-feature>
     ```
-4. Pre-commit linting system:
+4. Pre-commit installation:

    [pre-commit](https://pre-commit.com/) is used to run auto-formatting and enforce styling rules.
-   It is a critical part of development and is enforced during git check-ins.
-However, you also need some tools need to be installed and configured on your machine to pre check the linting rules.
-Key tools are automatically included **inside the docker container** if you want to do linting tests there.
+   It is a critical part of development and is enforced at the 'git commit' step.
+Key tools are included **inside the docker container** if you want to do execute correctly configured linting and formatting command line executables there.
+If you intend to execute `flake8`, `black` or `isort` from the command line **outside of the docker container**, additional configuration and installation is required, which will not be described here.

    The next steps are only if you want to do linting tests **outside the docker container**.
 If so, you need to follow the notes below.
 If not, skip directly to Step 5 (pre-commit configuration).